 To address the continued high level of uncertainty surrounding many interactions of marine renewable energy devices and the environment, Expert Forums bring researchers together for the purpose of discussing topics in an informal online setting.
 The topics chosen for Expert Forums are technical topics that are proving to be difficult to solve, and are being pursued by several research groups around the world.
-Ongoing Expert Forums on Tethys are sponsored by Annex IV.
+Ongoing Expert Forums on Tethys are sponsored by OES-Environmental.

 Led by prominent marine renewable energy researchers and with a group of experts invited to participate, these discussions are recorded and hosted on Tethys so that stakeholders can benefit from the conversations.
 Compared with Tethys webinars, topics covered by Experts’ Forums are typically more technical in nature, and are part of an effort to encourage interaction and collaboration across the research community.
 If you have additional thoughts or feedback, please feel free to leave comments at the bottom of each expert forum page (while logged in).